How to buy the best fridge freezer

 In the UK, models have a climate class beginning with either SN or N, meaning they're designed for room temperatures as low as 10°C or 16°C respectively.

-Unless the manufacturer says otherwise, using a fridge freezer outside of its designated range could damage it and invalidate your warranty – which is why you'll struggle to find ones suitable for the garage.
+Unless the manufacturer says otherwise, using a fridge freezer outside its designated range could damage it and invalidate your warranty – which is why you'll struggle to find ones suitable for the garage.

-Regardless of climate class, we test every fridge freezer in room temperatures as high as 32°C and as low as 10°C, as this is how hot and cold in can get in your kitchen at different times of year.
+Regardless of climate class, we test every fridge freezer in room temperatures as high as 32°C and as low as 10°C, as this is how hot and cold it can get in your kitchen at different times of year.

 The worst models struggle to maintain a safe and stable temperature in these conditions, potentially reducing the lifespan of your food.

 Does the fridge freezer have flammable plastic backing?

 All fridge freezers need insulation to keep cool.
 This insulation is flammable, so it's essential it's sufficiently protected in the unlikely event of a fire.
 The backing that covers this insulation is currently made from either plastic, metal or aluminium laminate.

 Our tests have revealed that plastic backing can be highly flammable.
 We're not recommending any refrigeration appliances with flammable plastic backing.
 All fridge freezers with this type of backing have been made , regardless of how else they have performed in our chilling and freezing tests.